miguelgrinberg/microdot/docs/intro.rst

 .. note::
-   The :ref:`request.g <The "g" Object>` object is a special object that allows the before and after request handlers, as well sa the route function to share data during the life of the request.
+   The :ref:`request.g <The "g" Object>` object is a special object that allows the before and after request handlers, as well as the route function to share data during the life of the request.

 Error Handlers